masautt/typescript-compiler-showcase/as2/README.md

 We have removed the ability to add your own input through a file or the terminal.
 The parser can handle more than one statement at a time, but due to COVID-19, not all possibilities have been accounted for.

+#### Shortcomings

+As we mentioned previously, the major shortcoming with this parser is the limitation to only 5 examples.
+We thank professor Anthony Le for allowing us to get credit for this limited implementation.